Glodok

 Glodok (裹踱刻 (guǒ duó kè)) is an urban village of Taman Sari, West Jakarta, Indonesia.
-The area is also known as Pecinan or Chinatown since the Dutch colonial era, and is considered the biggest in Indonesia.
-Majority of the traders and residents of Glodok are Chinese descent.
-The area dates back to colonial times when in November 1740, the Dutch East Indies Company designated Glodok as a residential area for ethnic Chinese.
+The area has been known as a Pecinan, or Chinatown since the Dutch East India Company, designated Glodok as a residential area for ethnic Chinese in November 1740, and is considered the biggest in Indonesia.
+The majority of the traders and residents of Glodok are of Chinese descent.
 Administratively, the area is a kelurahan under the Taman Sari district, West Jakarta.

 Glodok is one of biggest trading centers for electronic goods in Jakarta.